listcommunity/support/README.md

 ### Contributors

-This project is only possible thanks to all the people who maintain these lists and contribute to them.
+This project is only possible thanks to the [Awesome List](https://github.com/sindresorhus/awesome) and [GitHub Explore](https://github.com/github/explore) projects and thanks to all the people who maintain these lists and contribute to them.